-- "(e) This section shall not apply to any of the following: - Lawful campaign contributions properly received and reported as (1) required under Article 22A of Chapter 163 of the General Statutes. - Any gift reportable expenditure from an extended family member to a (2) designated individual. - Gifts-Reportable expenditures associated primarily with the designated (3) individual's employment or that person's designated individual's immediate family member's employment. - Gifts, Reportable expenditures, other than food, beverages, travel, and (4) lodging, which are received from a person who is a citizen of a country other than the United States or a state other than North Carolina and given during a ceremonial presentation or as a custom. - A thing of value that is paid for by the State.
-(5) - A scholarship paid for by a nonpartisan state, regional, national, or (6) international legislative organization of which the General Assembly is a member or a legislator or legislative employee is a member or participant of by virtue of that legislator's or legislative employee's public position, or to an affiliated organization of that nonpartisan state, regional, national, or international organization. - A scholarship paid for by a nonpartisan state, regional, national, or (7) international organization of which a public servant's agency is a member or a public servant is a member or participant of by virtue of that public servant's public position, or to an affiliated organization of that nonpartisan state, regional, national, or international organization."
+- "(e) This section shall not apply to any of the following: - (1) Lawful campaign contributions properly received and reported as required under Article 22A of Chapter 163 of the General Statutes. - (2) Any gift reportable expenditure from an a designated individual's extended family member to a designated individual. - (3) Gifts Reportable expenditures associated primarily with the designated individual's employment or that person's designated individual's immediate family member's employment. - (4) Gifts, Reportable expenditures, other than food, beverages, travel, and lodging, which are received from a person who is a citizen of a country other than the United States or a state other than North Carolina and given during a ceremonial presentation or as a custom. - (5) A thing of value that is paid for by the State."

-SECTION 38.(b) This section becomes effective January 1, 2007.
+SECTION 38.(b) This section becomes effective on or after January 1, 2007, and applies to scholarships received on or after that date.